Cuban football team eliminated from the 2025 Gold Cup

 Related videos:

-An early expulsion and a painful defeat
+An early expulsion and a painful thrashing

 The return match against Trinidad and Tobago started disastrously for the Cubans.
 Just two minutes in, Romario Torres was sent off for a reckless tackle, leaving the team with 10 men and immediately undermining the tactical plan of head coach Yunielys Castillo.